 Breaking things down by industry, it’s property development (19.09%), gambling (20%) and distribution and outsourcing (22.22%) which performed the worst, but business support (37.73%), retail (34.34%) and IT, entertainment and tech (30.65%) which did the best.

-Perhaps more interestingly though, areas which have traditionally struggled to attract female employees, such as manufacturing and construction and chemicals, pharmaceuticals and healthcare actually both achieved above the 25% recommendation (30.39% and 30.43% respectively).
+Perhaps more interestingly though, areas which have traditionally struggled to attract female employees, such as manufacturing and construction and chemicals, pharmaceuticals, and healthcare both achieved above the 25% recommendation (30.39% and 30.43% respectively).

 So, what does the research tell us?